Skip to main content

 Should I stop using minoxidil if my scalp is itchy?

-If scalp itching remains after switching to alcohol-free and propylene glycol-free solution, it is likely the user is allergic to minoxidil itself.
-From our experience, users can expect to see an improvement in symptoms within three to four weeks of not being in contact with the allergen.
+In our experience, users can expect to see an improvement in symptoms within three to four weeks of not being in contact with the allergen.

-How to tell if minoxidil is working?
+How do I know if minoxidil is working?

-The best way to know if minoxidil is working is to stick with the treatment for at least 3-6 months (unless you are experiencing side effects).
+The best way to know if minoxidil is working is to stick with the treatment for at least 6 months (unless you are experiencing side effects).

 The results from minoxidil does not peak for at least 12 months with continuous daily use.